10ego/qmk_firmware/readme.md

 ## Official Website

-[qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentation, and the keyboards supported by QMK.
+[qmk.fm](https://qmk.fm) is the official website of QMK, where you can find links to this page, the documentatn, and the keyboards supported by QMK.